 At Southwestern Medical Foundation, we care about the health of our community.
-As a wide breadth of information is circulating about COVID-19 its global impact, it is imperative to have reliable resources for updates and information.
+As a wide breadth of information is circulating about COVID-19 and its global impact, it is imperative to have reliable resources for updates and information.

 How You Can Help

-We are dedicated to supporting UT Southwestern Medical Center’s response to COVID-19.
+We are dedicated to supporting UT Southwestern Medical Center’s response to the pandemic.
 You can help us do our part in the battle against COVID-19 in a few different ways:

 - Southwestern Medical Foundation has created a sister fund to support UT Southwestern’s response to COVID-19.
 To make a gift to our fund, please click here.

 Live Updates on COVID-19 Global Cases and Vaccination Rates – Most recent updates on total confirmed cases in the world by Johns Hopkins CSSE.